 Now that we’ve covered the basics, it is time to take a look at the juicy centre of your character sketches.

 The juicy centre of your character sketches is what you will use to create engaging scenes and a coherent impactful plot.
 As I mentioned before, your scenes and scene structure revolve around your character’s goals.
-So how do go about setting goals for your characters that will carry the events of the story?
+So how do you go about setting goals for your characters that will carry the events of the story?

 Firstly, you need something to relate your character’s goals to each other throughout the story.
 To create a cohesive character arc, your characters need to want something that they cannot have: This is their desire.
 Their desire will tie together their goals and actions throughout the story.
 They’re not in direct control of achieving their desires but their goals in every scene are in service of achieving it.